pforret/blog.splashing/_topic/city/santiago.md

 ---
 # Santiago

-Santiago, also known as Santiago de Chile, is the capital and largest city of Chile as well as one  of the largest cities in the Americas.
-It is the center of Chile's most densely populated region, the Santiago Metropolitan Region, whose  total population is 8 million which is nearly 40% of the country's population, of which more than 6  million live in the city's continuous urban area.
-The city is entirely in the country's central valley.
-Most of the city lies between 500–650 m  above mean sea level.
+Santiago, also known as Santiago de Chile, is the capital and largest city of Chile and one of the  largest cities in the Americas.
+It is located in the country's central valley and is the center of the Santiago Metropolitan  Region, which has a population of 7 million, representing 40% of Chile's total population.
+Most of the city is situated between 500–650 m  above sea level.
+Founded in 1541 by the Spanish conquistador Pedro de Valdivia, Santiago has served as the capital  city of Chile since colonial times.

 ## Unsplash photos